dnet-team/dnet-basic-aggregator/README.md

   * `http://${container.hostname}:${container.port}/${container.context}/mvc/oai/oai.do?verb=ListRecords&metadataPrefix=dmf` for the DMF metadata format
   * `http://${container.hostname}:${container.port}/${container.context}/mvc/oai/oai.do?verb=ListRecords&metadataPrefix=oai_dc` for the OAI_DC metadata format

+To create a new data source, please read CREATING_NEW_DATASOURCE.md.

 #Need support?
 Do not hesitate to contact dnet-team@isti.cnr.it